ODIM-Project/ODIM/README.md

    - Remove all the Docker images including the intermediate or dependent images created during the deployment.
    - Remove configuration information and data stored by Consul, Redis, and Kafka.
    - Remove all generated certificates.
-   - Remove log files created for the ODIMRA services, the GRF plugin, and the URP.
+   - Remove log files created for the ODIMRA services, the GRF plugin, and URP.

     When prompted for password, enter the sudo password.

 >**CAUTION**:
  Running these commands will unistall ODIMRA and all the data related to it completely.
-It is best to not run these commands unless absolutely necessary.
+It is best not to run these commands unless absolutely necessary.

 # CI Process